You won't believe how easy it is to make healthy homemade hummus. All you need is a food processor or mini blender and a few items from your pantry.

 Do You Need a Food Processor to Make Hummus?

-I use a mini food processor like this one here.
+I use a mini food processor to make this blender hummus recipe.

 But you could also use a food mill if you have one or a potato masher.